NashJames/NashJames/README.md

 ## 🏂 Me

-Hi, I'm James - a full-stack developer at **IBM**.
+Hi, I'm James - a front-end developer at **Octopus Energy**.
 I love sports, movies and building things.

 I enjoy using what spare time I have to learn and improve through small open-source projects.
 I am particularly fond of perfecting my webdev and design skills at the moment.